maxwolf621/SpringNote/Hibernate/TableRelationship.md

 /**
  * Because of
  * @JoinColum(name = "post_id")
- * Hibernate will set up post_comment's ForeignKey
+ * Hibernate will join a new column post_id as ForeignKey
+ * In post_comment with sepecific post_id value
  */
 update post_comment set post_id = 1 where id = 2
 update post_comment set post_id = 1 where id = 3